ginaisthando/TicTacToe/README.md

 ## 🗂 Project Structure
 .
-├── index.html # Markup for UI sections and buttons
+├── index.html # Markup for UI sections and buttons<br>
-├── style.css # Styles for layout, board, and controls
+├── style.css # Styles for layout, board, and controls<br>
-└── script.js # Logic for auth, gameplay, storage, and leaderboard
+└── script.js # Logic for auth, gameplay, storage, and leaderboard<br>

 ---